RainbowMiner/RainbowMiner/README.md

 ## INTRODUCTION

-GPU/CPU Mining script with intelligent auto-switching between different miningpools, algorithm, miner programs using all possible combinations of devices (NVIDIA, AMD, INTEL and CPU), optionally including cost of electricity into profit calculations and  stop mining, if no longer profitable.
+GPU/CPU Mining script with intelligent auto-switching between different mining pools, algorithms and miner programs using all possible combinations of devices (NVIDIA, AMD, INTEL and CPU), optionally including the cost of electricity in profit calculations and stopping mining once it is no longer profitable.
 Features: easy setup wizard with ad-hoc working default (no editing of files needed), GUI-webinterface, selection of devices to be used, very low CPU usage.